 Secondly, if you buy a set aimed at beginners, you know the clubs will be made with forgiveness in mind.
 There are many other forgiving drivers and forgiving irons, but there are also clubs that are harder to hit.

 Sticking to beginner sets should ensure you’ve got the right type of gear, making the game as fun as possible.

 What golf clubs do I need

 When you first start playing around a 9-hole pitch and putt course a 7-iron and a putter will do.
 As you move onto a longer golf course you will need a driver, 5 or 6 irons and a putter.

 You can always buy a driver, extra woods and wedges later on.
-The one part of you set that needs to match are your irons, as the loft on a given iron does vary between sets and manufactueres, and it is best of keep ~4º loft gap between each iron so you have a consistent gap throughout your set.
+The one part of your set that needs to match is your irons, as the loft on a given iron does vary between sets and manufacturers, and it is best to keep ~4º loft gap between each iron so you have a consistent gap throughout your set.

 Golf balls for beginners

 All golf balls should go straight.
-The expensive feature to manufacture is a golf ball that 1) travels a long when when hit with driver, but 2) spins a lot when struck with a short iron or wedge.
-Golf ball manufacturers achieve this by building golf balls with multiple layers (cores) – it is this design process that often makes some golf balls more expensive than others.
+The expensive feature to manufacture is a golf ball that 1) travels a long when hit with a driver, but 2) spins more when struck with a short iron or wedge.
+Golf ball manufacturers achieve this by building golf balls with multiple layers – it is this design process that often makes some golf balls more expensive than others.

 There are three main types of golf bag you can buy: